thosgood/this-weeks-finds/markdown/101-151/week136.md

 T: RGlob\to RGlob

-and Penon defines a "weak ω-category" to be an algebra of this monad.
+and Penon defines a "weak $\omega$-category" to be an algebra of this monad.

 (See ["Week 92"](#week92) and ["Week 118"](#week118) for how you get monads from adjunctions.
 Alas, I think I haven't gotten around